yesse-05c/PizzaParty/README.md

 # PizzaParty
-First android app that calculates the number of pizzas for your party
+First android app that calculates the number of pizzas that you need for your party